How do I setup Two-Factor Authentication (2FA) on my cPanel account

 Remove two-factor authentication

-Clicking the Remove Two-Factor Authentication button will prompt to conirm removal and 2FA will be disabled.
+Clicking the Remove Two-Factor Authentication button will prompt to confirm removal and 2FA will be disabled.

 Unable to create a 2FA code or use a backup code